availabs/avail-map-conflation-platform/src/daos/NysRisDAO/raw_map_layer/cli/README.md

 The TargetMap mapVersion MUST be NULL to indicate unofficial input data.
 See index.ts from git commit 41579b2dc91da974cd9784d9240f579d12fbfba3
 for possibly useful code.

+Unofficial loads could use the NODE_ENV environment variable.